Architectural project

 Transformation into housing.The work of transformation, by positioning itself on constructed situations, “already there” that it seeks to reuse, responds to the current ecological emergency that requires us to put an end to the artificialization of land and to limit, or even abandon, new construction.

-It also reactivates the idea of a city that transforms itself by drawing on its own resources, as opposed to a city that continues to sprawl while accumulating ruins that are abandoned and eventually demolished.Atelier Transformation strives to strike a balance between contemporary imperatives and the substance of the building in question.
+It also reactivates the idea of a city that transforms itself by drawing on its own resources, as opposed to a city that never stops spreading out while accumulating ruins that are abandoned and eventually demolished.Atelier Transformation strives to strike a balance between contemporary imperatives and the substance of the building in question.
 The work is respectful of the existing building.
 It is part of a logic of continuity; while being legible, the intervention forms a unity with the existing building.

 Design work in the workshop is faced with the problem of matching existing buildings to new functions; the question of change of use is confronted with the following problem:

-On the one hand, we have large, deep containers, the industrial-type building, responding to a structural rhythm with which we have to deal; on the other hand, a content, housing, which responds to very different morphological and structural logics.
+On the one hand, we have large, deep containers, the industrial-type building, responding to a structural rhythm with which we have to contend; on the other hand, a content, the dwelling, which responds to very different morphological and structural logics.

-As housing is not one of the most flexible or adaptable programs for an existing built form, the aim here is to question the relationship between container and content.
+As housing is not, a priori, one of the most flexible or adaptable programs for an existing built form, the aim here is to question the relationship between container and content.
 The industrial building poses a major problem, that of thickness, thus questioning the relationship between housing and the notion of depth.

-Inhabiting depth requires typological experimentation.
-The inherent constraints of the existing building mean that programmatic and typological thinking must be redirected towards so-called “non-standard” models, models that respond to values and uses that are different and less conventional than those of the current family unit.Assessment methodWORKSHOP ORGANIZATION
+Inhabiting depth presupposes typological experimentation.
+The inherent constraints of existing buildings require us to redirect our programmatic and typological thinking towards so-called “non-standard” models, models that respond to values and uses that are different and less conventional than those of the current family unit.Assessment methodWORKSHOP ORGANIZATION

 The mornings will be devoted to theoretical contributions, external presentations, and visits to completed projects or projects in progress.